An Overview of Full Extract Cannabis Oil FECO Cancer Protocol

 The Future of FECO and Medical Cannabis in Oncology

-We can say with confidence that the wave of current research into the viability of cannabis as an anticarcinogenic and tumor-growth inhibitor is paving the way for cannabis to be used to fight cancer in years to come.
+We can say with confidence there is a wave of current research into the viability of cannabis as an anticarcinogenic and tumor-growth inhibitor.
+This research is paving the way for cannabis to be used to fight cancer in years to come.
 Without getting lost in waves of speculation and looking only at published research, there is growing evidence that is influencing a change in the status quo.

 One example is this study looking into the new potential breakthrough for ovarian cancer.
 It states that “there is significant value in the development of these compounds as anti-cancer therapies in clinical practice as they do not produce the typical toxic side effects that exist with conventional therapies and recent clinical trials have shown their great tolerability by patients at high doses.